MATHS HOME LEARNING

 How have we been developing Maths learning in Northside?

-At parent consultation evening, your class teacher will have shared your child’s current Maths target with you.
+At our parent consultation meetings, your class teacher will have shared your child’s current Maths target with you.
 Maths teaching changes over time following research on how children learn best.
 In Northside, we use lots of practical equipment (manipulatives such as Numicon, cubes, beadstrings and Dienes to help the children to understand) alongside jottings and more formal methods.
-We have produced short leaflets which will show you all of the current methods and techniques that we use in school to teach addition, subtraction, multiplication and division.
+We have also produced short leaflets which will show you all of the current methods and techniques that we use in school to teach addition, subtraction, multiplication and division.
 There are also handy tips on the back of the leaflet explaining what you can do to help your child at home using household objects such as clocks, door numbers and pairs of socks!
 You can find an electronic copy of the leaflet on your child’s class page or alternatively, if you would like a paper copy, please speak to your child’s class teacher and we can arrange this for you.

 Dear Parents and Carers,